pdmelo/4W6-Winter-2025/Assignments/2-controllers.md

 ## 🔨 Setup

 1. [Click here](https://classroom.github.com/a/izRhndQP) to join the Git classroom.
 2. Clone (do not download as a zip) the starter repository from GitHub.
-Make sure you use the link from Moodle to fork the proper repository.
+Make sure you use the link to fork the proper repository.
 3. Make sure Docker Desktop is open.
 4. Start the development container in VS Code by using the `Dev Containers: Open Folder in Container...` command from the Command Palette (CTRL/CMD+SHIFT+P) and select the cloned directory.
 5. Run the `npm install` in the terminal to install all necessary dependencies.